What is the MI?

 Who are the Knights at the Foot of the Cross?

-THE KNIGHTS AT THE FOOT OF THE CROSS (KFC) is an outreach within the MI movement, comprised of Catholics afflicted by the cross of suffering physical, spiritual or emotional.
+THE KNIGHTS AT THE FOOT OF THE CROSS (KFC) is an outreach within the MI movement, comprised of Catholics afflicted by the cross of suffering - physical, spiritual or emotional.
 As MI members, KFCs consecrate themselves to Mary.
 As did Mary at the Cross of her Son, they also participate in "redemptive suffering" (also called sacrificial or reparational suffering).
-This means they offer some of their daily prayers and trials to Jesus and Mary, who apply these i1suffering is a gifts where grace is great grace: through needed most, such as to convert hearts suffering the soul and save souls, to make amends for the sins of others, and ultimately to bring a bout the reign of the Sacred Heart of Jesus.
+This means they offer some of their daily prayers and trials to Jesus and Mary, who apply these gifts where grace is needed most, such as to convert hearts and save souls, to make amends for the sins of others, and ultimately to bring about the reign of the Sacred Heart of Jesus.